yukang2017/NAS-quantization/README.md

 For ImageNet models, we rely on the traing code from [RENASNet](https://github.com/yukang2017/RENAS) to train and evaluate the searched network.

 ## Acknowledgements
-Our implementation about quantization highly replies on the [quantized_distillation](https://github.com/antspy/quantized_distillation).
-We also thanks for the inspiring [DARTS](https://github.com/quark0/darts).
+Our implementation about quantization highly replies on the [quantized_distillation](https://github.com/antspy/quantized_distillation). \\
+We also thanks for the inspiring work [DARTS](https://github.com/quark0/darts).